imua-xyz/imuachain/CONTRIBUTING.md

     8. Please make sure to run `make format` before every commit - the easiest way to do this is having your editor run it for you upon saving a file.
        Additionally, please ensure that your code is lint compliant by running `make lint`.
-       There are CI tests built into the Exocore repository and all PR’s will require that these tests pass before they can be merged.
+       There are CI tests built into the Imuachain repository and all PR’s will require that these tests pass before they can be merged.